-We calculated the dose distribution of the plan with setup errors, then subtracted the dose distribution of the approved plan.
-This allowed us to determine the difference between the two dose distributions, giving the effect of setup errors.
-In the differential dose distribution, we measured the maximum width of the differential iso-dose cross-sections at 10% difference, as well as the maximum dose difference.
+We calculated the dose distribution of the plan with setup errors and then subtracted the dose distribution of the approved plan to determine the difference between these dose distributions.
+In the differential dose distribution, the maximum width of the iso-dose volume of the 10% dose and the maximum dose difference were measured.
 The dose expressed as a percentage in the differential dose distribution was based on the total dose (i.e., 6000 cGy for cases A and C and 2000 cGy for case B).
-The width of the differential iso-dose cross-section at 10% difference was orthogonal to the beam direction.
-The width was measured at several depths along each beam, and the maximum width was obtained.
-The maximum dose difference was calculated as the maximum variation between the dose distributions of the approved plan and those of the plan with setup errors.
+The width of the iso-dose volume of the 10% dose was orthogonal to the beam direction.
+The width was measured at several depths along each beam and the maximum width was obtained.
+The maximum dose difference is the maximum variation between the dose distributions of the approved plan and the plan with setup errors.

-Dose-volume histograms (DVHs) of the CTV and organs at risk (ORs) of the plans with the setup errors were compared with those of the approved plans.
-The volume covered by 95% or more of the dose (the V95), and the mean dose of the CTV were calculated for each case.
+Dose-volume histograms (DVHs) of the CTV and organs at risk (ORs) of the plans with the setup errors were compared with those of the approved plans, and V95, the volume covered by 95% or more of the dose, and the mean dose of the CTV for each case was calculated.